 Role of medical billing in revenue cycle management

 The billing phase represents the most important part of a physician’s revenue cycle.
-Billing problems, such as entering the wrong CPT codes which are mismatched with the diagnosis, errors in ICD codes, faults in the patient demographics and patient health information, and absence of insurance verification lead to a shattered revenue cycle.
-Billing is critical for the successful completion of the revenue cycle and the billers must be trained to code and accurately prepare bills, crosscheck, and verification of the information, co-pay collection, and claim to scrub, preparing the EOB, and post payments.
+Billing problems, such as entering the wrong CPT codes which are mismatched with the diagnosis, errors in ICD codes, faults in the patient demographics and patient health information, and absence of insurance verification, lead to a shattered revenue cycle.
+Billing is critical for successfully completing the revenue cycle, and the billers must be trained to code and accurately prepare bills, crosscheck and verify the information, co-pay collection and claim to scrub, prepare the EOB, and post payments.

 However, it does not complete here and moves on to the phase where claims are submitted for reimbursements, payment follow-ups, claim denial management, account receivables, and compiling the patient statements.
 Optimization and management of the revenue cycle demand consistent attention of physician practices and when most of them already complain of burnout and draining of energies due to their indulgence in administrative tasks.
 This is why a majority of physician practices outsource the billing and revenue cycle management healthcare to teams that can help them achieve their revenue targets.
 RCM vendors are specialized in managing the revenue cycle of physician practices and with their knowledge and expertise make the revenue collection process smooth.